-SPEED LIMITER (2/3)
+CRUISE CONTROL/SPEED LIMITER: speed limiter function (2/3)

 Driving

 When a limited speed has been stored and this speed is not reached, driving is similar to driving a vehicle without the speed limiter function.

 Once you have reached the stored speed, no effort on the accelerator pedal will allow you to exceed the programmed speed except in an emergency (refer to information on "Exceeding the limit speed").